 Lieutenant Colonel David Grossman, author of On Killing and On Combat, is one of the experts providing commentary in this film and we expect to be filming a 3-Star Pentagon General in May of 2023 as our fourth expert.

-“Compassion on the Battlefield in WWII” is a 26-minute documentary short of extraordinary moments of heartwarming humanity in the midst of war’s cruelty and carnage.
+Marked by Grace: Stories of Compassion on the WWII Battlefield is a 26-minute 40-second documentary short of extraordinary moments of heartwarming humanity in the midst of war’s cruelty and carnage.

 Six World War II veterans and three WWII experts weigh in on these little known stories of compassion that take the viewer on unexpected emotional journeys as veterans recount unique compassionate acts during wartime, some that irrevocably changed their lives.

-Growing up in a world where “thou shalt not kill” is taught, but where “kill or be killed” is ingrained during military training, this moving film exposes humanly raw compassion shown in the most unlikely situations.
+Growing up in a world where “thou shalt not kill” is taught, but where “kill or be killed” is ingrained during military training, this moving film exposes raw human compassion shown in the most unlikely situations.

-Shot on location in Germany, England, and various locations in the United States, “Compassion on the Battlefield in WWII” offers an intimate look at another side of battlefield engagement, where compassion surfaces in the name of humanity.
+Shot on various locations in the United States, Marked by Grace: Stories of Compassion on the WWII Battlefield offers an intimate look at another side of battlefield engagement, where compassion surfaces in the name of humanity.

 We believe this film will enlighten viewers that we, as a society, are all more similar than different, and that empathy has the power to bond and unite even in the darkest of circumstances.